Home >> History, Ideology & Science

 Joel S. Hirschhorn - 1/20/2013

-Everywhere I look outside my home I see people busy on their high tech devices, while driving, while walking, while shopping, while in groups of friends, while in restaurants, while waiting in doctor offices and hospitals, while sitting in toilets – everywhere.
+Everywhere I look outside my home I see people busy on their high tech devices, while driving, while walking, while shopping, while in groups of friends, while in restaurants, while waiting in doctor offices and hospitals.
 While connected electronically, they are inattentive to and disconnected in physical reality.

 Original vs. Copy and the Question of Context